andywag/NeuralHDL/docs/architecture/README.md

 ## Operation

-The operation of the network is straightforward and does not have any external control.
+The operation of the network is self contained.
 Each stage of the network does 3 basic operations which are done using the same hardware and are time multiplexed based on the ordering below.

 1. Error Back Propagation
 1. Tap/Bias Updates